 This turns what was once a manual, error-prone process into a scalable and auditable one.

-What Is Generative AI in Finance?
+What Is Generative AI in Finance and How Is It Used Today?

 How can generative AI be used in finance?